isroil14/blog/content/posts/will.md

 ---
-title: "about will"
+title: "On Will"
-date: 2023-09-07
+date: 2023-08-12
 draft: false
 ---

 ***

-parallel to belief, will is the ultimate depth of a human being.

-it is the only real gift we are all bestowed with. every other "gift" is just an illusion.
+Parallel to belief, will is the ultimate depth of a human being.
+It is the only real gift we are all bestowed with.
+Every other gift is just an illusion.